-House Bill 283 (Chandler), House Bill 298 (Chandler), and Senate Bill 197 (Campos) have all been introduced and await scheduling in their first committees.
+House Bill 283 (Chandler) and House Bill 298 (Chandler) are tentatively scheduled for Monday morning in the House Government, Elections and Indian Affairs Committee.
 HB283 modernizes the Inspection of Public Records Act (IPRA) through targeted statutory updates including requiring that public bodies be notified of alleged violations before legal action is taken, defining a two-year statute of limitations on filing complaints related to IPRA violations, and allowing records custodians to impose fees for requests to use records for commercial purposes.
-HB298 updates Chapter 3 of New Mexico Statute, referred to as the
+HB298 updates Chapter 3 of New Mexico Statute, referred to as the Municipal Code, and provides municipalities with clear operational guidance and supports effective local governance.